Wit-K/Guide-to-CO2-Reduction/theory.md

 ### The Cathode (The Reduction Site)
 The cathode is the electrode connected to the negative terminal of your power supply.
 This is where the electrons enter the solution.
 *   **What happens here:** Positive ions or neutral molecules (like $$CO_2$$) are attracted to the surface.
 They accept electrons and undergo reduction.
 *   **Function:** This is the most important part of the setup.
 The material of the cathode (e.g., Copper, Gold, Silver) determines what product you make.
-Researchers are working on creating better cathode which makes better product.
+Researchers are working on to create better cathode which makes better product.
 *   **Key Equation:** $$ CO_2 + 2H^+ + 2e^- \rightarrow CO + H_2O $$

 ### The Anode (The Oxidation Site)